 - Provides the energy you need.
 Obviously, food equals the energy we need to function.
 Eating the right proteins and carbs can provide prolonged energy.
 Compare this to the energy crash after eating empty, sugary or fatty foods.

 - Heads off chronic disease.
 Type 2 diabetes and other chronic diseases are tied to unhealthy eating and the weight gain that goes with it.

 - Improves our moods.
 A diet rich in protein, moderate in carbohydrates, and low in fat maintains healthy levels of omega-3 fatty acids and iron.
 These help even out our moods.

 - Increases focus.
-Diets high in fat and cholesterol build up plaque in brain vessels, damaging brain tissue and causing strokes.
-Eating fruits and vegetables throughout the day keeps our mind fueled and efficient.
+Diets high in fat and cholesterol build-up plaque in brain vessels, damaging brain tissue and causing strokes.
+Eating fruits and vegetables throughout the day keeps our minds fueled and efficient.

 - Longer life.
 Overeating and obesity put more stress on the body and are proven to shorten life expectancy.